multiversx/mx-exchange-docs/docs/welcome/faq.md

 You only should do it when actively getting more Energy by either locking MEX for xMEX, claiming rewards, or lengthening the lock duration on your xMEX or when actively decreasing the Energy you have by reducing the lock time or unlocking your xMEX.

-Updating the Energy won’t affect the lock time of your XMEX.
+Updating the Energy won’t affect the lock time of your xMEX.

 If you did any of these things mentioned above but did not update the Energy, you will get fewer rewards by the next claim or in the worst case, no rewards at all.